True Churches Will Make America Great Again

 Church Architecture Must Declare the Majesty of God

 The New Testament does not record the construction of a church building.
 Possibly, the Lord intended for Christians to understand that the true Church is not a church building, but the body of true believers.
 But, most likely, as the number of Christians increased, houses were too small to hold the congregation.
-Therefore, buildings were specifically set aside for divine worship.
+Therefore, after Christians were no longer persecuted, they were allowed to build church buildings specifically set aside for divine worship.

 Paul states a difference between God’s House and Christians’ houses when he rebukes the Corinthians for profaning the Lord’s Supper and corrupting it into a feast for the rich.
 Their conduct showed contempt of God’s House, or contempt of the church.
 If they wanted to feast, let them do it in their own houses.